Paid Family Leave: Good for Employees, Great for Companies

 Matt Klaers, Centro’s director of financial reporting, agrees that Centro’s attitude towards new parents is extraordinary.
 Having returned from his leave in March of this year, he encourages all Centro Dads to take the full 4 weeks: “Having eight hours, 10 hours a day to just stare at your baby is so great.
 They change so fast.”

 Paul Troia, Centro’s director of analytical operations, took advantage of the flexibility of Centro’s parental leave: “I really liked the ability to break [the four weeks] out into different pieces.”
-Paul was able to split up his four weeks of leave throughout the first year of his baby’s life, so that he could be there when it counted most.
+Paul was able to split up his four weeks of leave throughout the first year of his baby’s life, so that he could be there when it made the most sense for his family.

 Of course, for some companies, it simply isn’t possible to offer this many weeks of paid leave.
 But leave isn’t the only benefit a company can provide to show its new mothers and fathers that it has their back.
 For instance, Claire Keating, director of client development at Centro, emphasized the impact Centro’s Nursing Mothers Room has had on her life: